ohmp/james-project/src/adr/0036-eventbus.md

 within a James cluster, errors are retried with an exponential back-off delay.
 If the execution keeps failing, the event is stored in `DeadLetter` for later reprocessing, triggered via WebAdmin.

-Guice products enables the registration of additional mailbox listeners.
+Guice products enable the registration of additional mailbox listeners.
 A user can furthermore define its own mailboxListeners via the use of `extension-jars`.

 MailboxListener can also be registered on a notification fashion on the eventBus.
 A mailbox listener can be registered